Maharani Gina Narayan: Early life and background

 Georgina May Egan was born on 6 May 1930, in London, the only child of police constable Arthur Egan and his wife, Evelyn (née Irons).
 Not much is known of her childhood and early life except that it was modest.
-She was educated at Purley County School for Girls.
+She was educated at Purley County Grammar School for Girls.
 Her father died when she was young and her mother remarried.

 Marriages

 Egan was married twice.
 Her first marriage was to businessman Douglas Fisher, to whom she was still married when she met her second husband, Jagaddipendra Narayan, the Maharaja of Cooch Behar, at a dinner party in 1956.
 Egan and Fisher divorced shortly afterward, and after a three-month romance, Egan married Jagaddipendra Narayan later that same year.

-Egan and Narayan married privately in London in 1956.
+Egan and Narayan married privately in London on 16 September 1956.
 Their marriage was made public in January 1960, from which time she was recognised as the Maharani, along with the style of Her Highness.